 In environments where you will be caring for elderly patients who are disabled or have limited mobility, you want to choose flooring that is easy for your staff to keep clean.
 This is important for keeping maintenance time and expenditures down.
 It also makes it easier to disinfect the floor after an accident occurs, which can eliminate germs and lead to an overall healthier environment.

 If you have a situation where the elderly residents are able to care for themselves, such as in a retirement community, then choosing low maintenance flooring options will cut down on the amount of effort they have to expend to keep their homes clean and sanitary.
 Some good options include vinyl, linoleum, rubber, and other resilient surface coverings.

-Air Quality: Different types of flooring can also have an effect on the indoor air quality of a space.
-Some materials such as low-quality vinyl, as well as the adhesives used to install many floors, can off-gas small amounts of toxic Volatile Organic Chemicals, which can cause problems for elderly residents with breathing problems.
+Different types of flooring can also have an effect on the indoor air quality of a space.
+Some materials such as low-quality vinyl, as well as the adhesives used to install many floors, can off-gas small amounts of toxic volatile organic chemicals, which can cause problems for elderly residents with breathing problems.
 Some carpets will also attract dust and small dirt particles which can then also end up in the air.

 Best Commercial Flooring Options For Senior Citizens

 - Padded Vinyl: Resilient vinyl flooring is very easy to keep clean.
 Impervious to water penetration, vinyl flooring generally does not stain, and almost any cleansing solution can be used to disinfect its surface.
 At the same time, it can be combined with a padded underlayment layer, which will make the floor soft, and safe against all but the worst falls.